-As you training plan progresses, you will expect to see an improvement in your performance, good indicators of performance improvement include feeling stronger and having more endurance.
+As your training plan progresses, you will expect to see an improvement in your performance, good indicators of performance improvement include feeling stronger and having more endurance.
 However, it’s essential to back up these feelings with evidence, testing will provide reliable, accurate data which you can analyse to see what impact your chosen plan is having on your fitness.

 3. Measure the effectiveness of your training plan

-Each and every training plan is designed to help you achieve a specific goal, whether that be weight loss, riding a 100 mile sportive or completing a time trial.
-However, sometimes things don’t happen as you expect and part way through your training plan, you may not see the expected improvements in performance.
+Each and every training plan is designed to help you achieve a specific goal, whether that be weight loss, riding a 100-mile sportive or completing a time trial.
+However, sometimes things don’t happen as you expect and partway through your training plan, you may not see the expected improvements in performance.

 So, what should you do?
-First thing’s first, you should measure the effectiveness of your training plan by testing at regular intervals, for example each month, or after each phase of training.
+First thing’s first, you should measure the effectiveness of your training plan by testing at regular intervals, for example, each month, or after each phase of training.